-Cal Poly Pomona has embarked
+Cal Poly Pomona is

-campaign to ensure
+campaign to ensure that a

-quality college education is
+quality college education

 is within reach for future

 generations of students.
 The campaign will strengthen the university’s ability to provide a hands-on education, to prepare students for the changing demands of the workplace, and to increase research and scholarship opportunities.
 The fundraising campaign relies on the support of the entire

 community, from alumni and parents to employees and community partners.
 For more information, call (909) 869-4997, email firstname.lastname@example.org or